openharmony/docs/en/device-dev/kernel/kernel-small-bundles-container.md

              /* pid_t *parent_tid, void *tls, pid_t *child_tid */ );
 ```

- - When using **clone()** to create a process, you can also specify a container to isolate resources (such as the UTS information) for the process.
+ - When using **clone()** to create a process, you can specify a container to isolate resources (such as the UTS information) for the process.

- - If no container-related flag is specified, the process shares the containers of its parent process.
+ - If no container flag is specified, the process shares the containers of its parent process.

 ### Switching a Container

- You can use either of the following interfaces to associate a process with another container:
+ You can use either of the following interfaces to move a process to another container:

 - **unshare**

-  **unshare()** reassociates a process with a newly created container.
+  Use **unshare()** to move a process to a newly created container.
 The function prototype is as follows:

   ```
   int unshare(int flags);
   ```

-  **NOTE**<br>For the PID or Time container, **unshare()** associates the child process (not the process itself) with the new container created.
+  **NOTE**<br>For the PID or Time container, **unshare()** moves the child process (not the process itself) to a new container created.

 - **setns**

-  ** setns()** reassociates a process with another existing container.
+  Use **setns()** to move a process to another existing container.
 The function prototype is as follows:

   ```
   int setns(int fd, int nstype);
   ```

-  **NOTE**<br>For the PID or Time container, **setns()** associates the child process (not the process itself) with another container.
+  **NOTE**<br>For the PID or Time container, **setns()** moves the child process (not the process itself) to another container.

 ### Destroying a Container

-When a process is terminated, it exits all containers and the reference count decrements.
+When a process is terminated, it exits all containers and the container reference count decrements.
 When the reference count decrements to 0, you need to destroy the container.

-You can use **kill()** to send a specified signal to a process to terminate or exit it.
+You can use **kill()** to send a specified signal to the process to terminate or exit it.
 The function prototype is as follows:

 ```
 int kill(pid_t pid, int sig);